AbdullahMalik17/Learning-TypeScript/Step11Functions/Readme.md

 ## Return type
 A function can also return a value.
 Typescript automatically infer the type is called implecite type.
 We give the type of return is called explecite.
 ## Giving function type to variable
 Giving function type to variable , we use arrow function to give type .
 See Example7.ts
+## Function Overload
+Two or more functions ave same name but different parameter.This is a function o object oriented programming.
+We cann't use more names of function in JavaScript because it is not an object oriented programming.